2015–2016

 Sunnyvale Library – April 26, from 6 to 8pm

 With Michele Guieu, Visual Artist and Art Educator Specialist and Jackie Davison, Environmental Outreach Coordinator at the Environmental Services Department in Sunnyvale.
-Using paper cuts, found plastic debris and photography, create a poster (or more!) about how to protect our watershed, including our bay, a rich, unique and fragile eco-system.
-This hands-on workshop is led by Michele Guieu, who is exhibiting her installation “Coastal Clean Up” at the library during the month of April, and Jackie Davison, who will be demonstrating the consequences of human activities on our watershed with an enviroscape.
+Using paper cuts, found plastic debris, and photography, create a poster (or more!) about how to protect our watershed, including our bay, a rich, unique, and fragile ecosystem.
+This hands-on workshop is led by Michele Guieu, who is exhibiting her installation “Coastal Clean Up” at the library during April, and by Jackie Davison, who will be demonstrating the consequences of human activities on our watershed using an enviroscape.

-Please bring your smart phone and/or tablet.
-For the participants who have an iPad or an iPhone, please download the free app PicCollage before coming.
+Please bring your smartphone and/or tablet.
+For participants with an iPad or iPhone, please download the free PicCollage app before coming.
 Thank you!

 Age 7 and up